mathworks-ref-arch/matlab-production-server-on-aws/UPGRADES.md

 ## Overview

-This page shows you how to upgrade the release of a MATLAB^®^ Production Server™ deployment that is hosted on Amazon Web Services (AWS) and deployed using the reference architectures.
+This page shows you how to upgrade the release of a MATLAB® Production Server™ deployment that is hosted on Amazon Web Services (AWS) and deployed using the reference architectures.

 ## Prerequisites